jhazured/logistics-analytics-platform/README.md

 > **💡 Cost Optimization**: This project uses incremental loading to minimize Fivetran costs by 70-90%.
 See [docs/07_INCREMENTAL_LOADING_STRATEGY.md](docs/07_INCREMENTAL_LOADING_STRATEGY.md) for details.
 >
 > **🚀 New Deployment System**: Use `./deploy.sh` for complete automated deployment with 7-phase orchestration.
 See [docs/DEPLOYMENT_GUIDE.md](docs/DEPLOYMENT_GUIDE.md) for details.
+>
+> **🔧 Parameterized Configuration**: All SQL scripts and dbt configurations are fully parameterized using environment variables, making it easy to deploy across different environments (dev/staging/prod) without code changes.

 ## 📚 Documentation